 “I wanted to try it for myself.
 It has become a second home to me.
 I love the classes.
 I don’t miss a day.
 We take psychosocial classes, English, life skills, Arabic, maths and science.”

 Rasha, who is now 13, finally found a place where she felt safe.
 She has learned to talk about what happened to her and has received the support she needed to deal with her trauma.

 “I feel much better than I used to now.
 At the same time, there are things you cannot forget.”

 Now, Rasha is thinking of the future.
-“I want to become a doctor”, she says.
+“I want to become a doctor”